RaspberryPiFoundation/scratch-curriculum/de-DE/Term 2/Memory/Memory.md

 ## Speichere Dein Projekt { .save }

-## Durch die Community beigetragene Übersetzung { .challenge .pdf-hidden }
+## Community Contributed Translation { .challenge .pdf-hidden }

-Dieses Projekt wurde übersetzt von Anastasia Heilmann und Cat Handleigh.
-Unsere tollen freiwilligen Übersetzer helfen uns dabei, Kindern auf der ganzen Welt die Möglichkeit zu geben coden zu lernen.
-Auch Du kannst uns dabei helfen mehr Kinder auf der ganzen Welt zu erreichen, indem Du ein Code Club Projekt via [Github](https://github.com/CodeClub/curriculum_documentation/blob/master/contributing.md) übersetzt oder mit uns über hello@codeclubworld.org in Kontakt trittst.
+This project was translated by Anastasia Heilmann and Cat Handleigh.
+Our amazing translation volunteers help us give children around the world the chance to learn to code.
+You can help us reach more children by translating a Code Club project via [Github](https://github.com/CodeClub/curriculum_documentation/blob/master/contributing.md) or by getting in touch with us at hello@codeclubworld.